SocialNerds/TensorFlow-Voice-Authentication-episode-31/README.md

 # Audio verification with TensorFlow

-Did you ever want to have your own Audio verification application?
+Did you ever want to have your own Audio verification/authentication application?
 You can now!
-See the live video [here](https://youtu.be/7ki0mY0eQGU) to learn how to do it in TensorFlow.
+See the live video [here](https://youtu.be/NNJXNIL3dfQ) to learn how to do it in TensorFlow.

 # Installation